denisbeslic/denovopipeline/README.md

 ## How to use

-### Download public data
+### Download pre-trained models
-To download the test data, pre-trained models for PointNovo, SMSNet and DeepNovo use following link: https://drive.google.com/drive/folders/1LFmez1yq7eXNTNs7IWhYy9vQpLzD8rLI?usp=sharing
+To download the pre-trained models for PointNovo, SMSNet and DeepNovo use following link: https://drive.google.com/drive/folders/1LFmez1yq7eXNTNs7IWhYy9vQpLzD8rLI?usp=sharing

-Move the files to their corresponding directories without renaming.

-`smsnet_phospho/` to `resources/SMSNet`

-`train/` to `resources/PointNovo`

-`train.doremon.resolution_50.epoch_20.da_4500.ab.training.mouse/` to `resources/DeepNovo`
+Move each corressonding model to the resources/ directory of each de novo sequencing tool.

-`knapsack.npy` to `resources/PointNovo` and `resources/DeepNovo`
+Move `knapsack.npy` to `resources/PointNovo` and `resources/DeepNovo`.

 ### Format raw data

-The de novo sequencing step requires mgf (Mascot generic format) files.
+De novo sequencing requires mgf (Mascot generic format) files.

 You can use Proteowizard `msconvert` to convert your .raw/.mzxml/.mzml files to .mgf format.
 Proteowizard can be simply installed using [conda](https://anaconda.org/bioconda/proteowizard).